Quansight-Labs/free-threaded-compatibility/docs/installing-cpython.md

 - use a container image
 - install a Jupyter kernel

-To get started quickly, use a pre-built binary with python.org installers (nuget for Windows), linux distribution installers, or multi-platform package managers.
+To get started quickly, use a pre-built binary via python.org installers (nuget for Windows), Linux distribution installers, or multi-platform package managers.

 Building from source is straightforward too.
-If you hit a bug that may involve CPython itself then you may want to build from source.
+If you hit a bug that may involve CPython itself, you may want to build from source.

 ## Use a pre-built binary

-There are a growing number of options to install a free-threaded interpreter, including the python.org installers, Linux distro installers, and multi-platform package managers, like conda.
+There are a growing number of options to install a free-threaded interpreter, including the python.org installers, Linux distro installers, and multi-platform package managers like conda.

 ??? question "As a packager, what should I name the package and interpreter?"